ranja-sarkar/Markov/README.md

-A deterministic model is specified by a set of equations that describe how the system will evolve over time.
-The evolution is at least partially random in a stochastic model, and the model will not give identical results if the process is run several times.
+A **deterministic model** is specified by a set of equations that describe how the system will evolve over time.
+The evolution is at least partially random in a **stochastic model**, and the model will not give identical results if the process is run several times.
 Different runs of a stochastic model are often called realisations of the process.

 The distinction between deterministic and stochastic models is also blurred slightly by chaotic models.
-A chaotic model is a deterministic model which is extremely sensitive to the values of some of the parameters in the model.
+A chaotic model is a deterministic model which is extremely sensitive to the values of some parameters in the model.
 Making a very small change to the values of these parameters can make the outcome of the model completely different.
-Some people have argued that a system normally regarded as a stochastic process is better regarded as chaotic deterministic system, as exemplified by the quote:-
+Some people have argued that a system normally regarded as a stochastic process be better regarded as chaotic deterministic system, as exemplified by the quote:-

 *A mountain stream, a beating heart, a smallpox epidemic, and a column of rising smoke are all examples of dynamic phenomena that sometimes seem to behave randomly.
 In reality, such processes exhibit a special order.
 This special order is ’deterministic chaos’ or chaos in short.*

+Examples of **stochastic processes** -

+1. Random walk

+2. Markov chain

+3. Weiner process or Brownian motion

 **Chapter 8** of my book discusses **Markov chain**.
 It is a mathematical system describing a sequence of events in which the probability of each event depends only on the previous event.

  **“The future depends only upon the present, not upon the past."**